kalvir781/kalv/posts/2025/nort.md

 Would love to talk to Apple about this and work with them on what else they could do with this for their Vision OS.
 I think it would be great for a new social platform for creatives of all ages and colours.

 I believe it will be able to share immersive visual captures for those that perhaps are impaired or un-able to get to a specific locations.
-Such as hikes, monuments, impressive architectural or sites like Stone Hedge.
+Such as hikes, monuments, impressive architectural or sites like Stonehenge.

 The prototype I have is simple for now, but highlights what is possible.
 It's just me in my bedroom where I've been working on my simple macbook air.